-[July 21, 2020] This issue's Outreach Spotlight shines on 15-year old Victor Young from the Cathedral of St. Andrew.
+[Chronicle, July 24, 2020] This issue's Outreach Spotlight shines on 15-year old Victor Young from the Cathedral of St. Andrew.
 It was an email from Victor that triggered a conversation about Wallyhouse, the Catholic Worker outreach program at St. Elizabeth's in Honolulu.
 Having recently volunteered there, Victor felt that the word needed to go out about this great ministry and the urgency for volunteers.

 I asked Victor if he wouldn't mind sharing his experience volunteering there to hopefully inspire others to do so.
 At the time, I had no idea he was only 15.
 It was only when he submitted his article along with a photo that I realized he was so young.
 His passionate plea for Wallyhouse took on new meaning, and I wondered what motivates someone so young to be a strong voice for others in need.